 Predicting Natural Disasters

-Disaster prediction for natural events isn’t an exact science.
+Meteorology for natural events isn’t an exact science.
 Despite advances in technology, no one can tell with complete accuracy when a volcano will erupt, or how powerful a hurricane will be on landfall.

 However, observation and data are powerful tools, so prediction is getting better and faster.